oxyzero/illusion-docs/Container.md

 echo $bar->get(); // Outputs: 1
 ```

-As you can see from the example above, the container automatically injects any dependency your class needs to get instantiated.
+As you can see from the example above, the container automatically injects any dependency your constructor needs to get instantiated.

 > **Note:** Everytime you resolve a binding, a new instance of the service will be given to you.
-> If your objective is get the same instance after each resolve, check [Shared Instances](#shared-instances).
+> If your objective is to get the same instance after each resolve, check [Shared Instances](#shared-instances).

 ## Using "Array Access" and "Magic Methods"